InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 <br>
 **Most relevant publications from the group**: [Artificial Consciouisness as Interface Representation](https://doi.org/10.48550/arXiv.2508.04383), [Interfacing Consciousness](https://doi.org/10.3389/fpsyg.2024.1429376), [Mathematized Phenomenology](https://doi.org/10.1007/s11097-025-10060-z)

-**Why it matters?** Operationalizes metaphysical and phenomenological criteria in an empirical framework, allowing AI systems to be benchmarked for the structure of their access to RS.
+**Why it matters?** Operationalizes metaphysical and phenomenological criteria in an empirical framework, allowing AI systems to be benchmarked for their relational richness.
 Extends our the interface paradigm to semantic and inter-agent domains, offering new experimental artifacts.
-Iteratively informs projects A and B.
+Iteratively informs project A.

 ## Project C: Computational Humanities